Skip to main content

 Visitor notice

-Caernarfon Castle King's Gate Lift
+Castell Caernarfon King's Gate Lift

 The upper levels of the King’s Gate are accessible via lift or steep stairs, providing access to areas of the castle not seen close up for centuries.
-The lift is currently only operational on Thursdays, Fridays and Saturdays.

-Please Note: In the event of an emergency, such as a fire, please be aware that the King’s Gate can accommodate only a limited number of individuals needing assistance to evacuate.
+In the event of an emergency, such as a fire, please be aware that the King’s Gate can accommodate only a limited number of individuals needing assistance to evacuate.
 The evacuation route involves descending a narrow, uneven spiral staircase.
 To ensure you receive the necessary support, we advise visitors who may require evacuation assistance to contact the castle in advance and secure a reserved timeslot for your visit.

 Contact – 01286 677 617 / castellcaernarfon@llyw.cymru